Alana Porter

-Alana Porter (born 7 February 2001) is an Australian rules footballer who plays for Collingwood in the AFL Women's (AFLW).
+Alana Porter (born 7 February 2001) is an Australian rules footballer who played for Collingwood in the AFL Women's (AFLW).

 Early life and state football

 Porter played for Oakleigh Chargers in the Girls' NAB League.
 She has also been with Collingwood's VFLW squad, playing 7 games for them in the 2019 season.
 She made history with the VFLW Collingwood squad, helping them win their first premiership.
 In her junior years she played with St Peters Football Club in the South Metro Junior Football League (SMJFL), where she was in the top three of the best and fairest for two seasons.
 Later, she transitioned from midfield to defence ahead of her AFLW career.

 AFL Women's career

 Porter was selected by Collingwood for their AFLW squad with pick 82.
 On the morning of the draft, she was studying for her VCE exams and was excited to be drafted by Collingwood as she was a fan of the club.
 She made her debut in round 1, 2020, in a match at Victoria Park against West Coast.
 After playing in each match of her debut season, Porter became known as a fierce competitor and is regarded to handle leaps to a new level in an unfazed manner.
 In her debut season, she won the Best First Year Player award, together with Aishling Sheridan.
+In December 2025, Collingwood announced they didn't offer Porter a further contract for the 2026 AFL Women's season.